neomjs/create-app/README.md

 The <a href="https://github.com/neomjs/neo/tree/dev/apps/realworld2">Real World App v2</a> is intended to fill this gap and will be my next major focus.

-In general it does make a lot of sense to dive into the neo.mjs code base.
+In general, it does make a lot of sense to dive into the neo.mjs code base.
 Some starting points:<br>
 <a href="https://github.com/neomjs/neo/blob/dev/src/Neo.mjs">Neo.mjs</a> (class system enhancements)<br>
 <a href="https://github.com/neomjs/neo/blob/dev/src/Main.mjs">Main.mjs</a> (main thread starting point)<br>
 <a href="https://github.com/neomjs/neo/blob/dev/src/worker/Manager.mjs">worker.Manager</a> (Creates the 3 workers)<br>